Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

-Entrance is free (9am to 5pm, closed Mondays) and you need to check in your shoes at the door.
+Entrance to the museum is free (9am to 5pm, closed Mondays) and you need to check in your shoes at the door.
 The second floor, where you enter, features a large tatami-covered lounging area, while the main hot spring bath and private bathing rooms occupy the first floor.

 There are highly informative displays and fascinating old photos on display, so I’d really recommend budgeting at least half an hour to spend in here during your Beitou visit.

 Beitou Public Hot Spring (Millennium Hot Spring)

 After you pass the Beitou Hot Spring Museum, you’ll reach the large, outdoor Millennium Hot Spring (北投公園露天溫泉), the cheapest and most popular hot spring in Beitou.

-See the “Beitou public hot spring recommendations” section below for all the details, history, and a photo of Millennium Hot Spring.
+See the “Beitou public hot spring recommendations” section below for all the details and history of the hot spring.